-Your employer brand and reputation has a significant impact on your ability to attract, engage and retain talented people.
+Your employer brand and reputation have a significant impact on your ability to attract, engage and retain talented people.
 The way in which your workplace culture is perceived plays a critical role in maintaining this.
-Even if as a manager you’re not aware about it at the time, the moment an employee decides to leave can be detrimental to the equilibrium of your workplace.
+Even if as a manager you’re not aware of it at the time, the moment an employee decides to leave can be detrimental to the equilibrium of your workplace.
 So, what can you do to ensure that an employee departs on great terms and even benefits you in the future?

 Reputation by Recommendation

 In 'days of old', the traditional word of mouth, whether positive or negative, was always a powerful influencer on the decisions of potential new employees.
 This made ending the relationship on a good note between employer and employee critical.